jaydeelew/CompareAI/RATE_LIMITING_IMPLEMENTATION.md

 ### Three-Layer Defense System

 1. **Backend IP-Based Rate Limiting** ⭐ (Primary - Cannot be bypassed)

    - Tracks requests by client IP address
    - Enforced on the backend before any processing
    - Most effective layer

 2. **Browser Fingerprint Tracking** (Secondary - Harder to bypass)

    - Generates unique fingerprint from browser characteristics
+   - Hashed using SHA-256 (64 characters) for privacy and database efficiency
    - Sent with each request to backend
    - Catches users with dynamic IPs or VPN switching